 The Maine Parentage Act is codified as 19-A MRS, c.
 61 (§§1831-1939).
-It “offers an updated, comprehensive statutory framework for determining a child’s legal parentage” (see summary of LD 1017 (127th Legis.
-2015)).
+It “offers an updated, comprehensive statutory framework for determining a child’s legal parentage”.
 It consists primarily of the Maine Parentage Act, but also entails a series of amendments to existing statutes, including the repeal of various provisions.

 The law establishes eight main mechanisms for establishing parentage – birth, adoption, acknowledgement, presumption, de facto parentage, genetic parentage, assisted reproduction, and gestational-carrier agreements.
 In addition to these eight main mechanisms, parentage may be established by admission or default: The Court may accept an admission of parentage that is made under penalty of perjury, or the Court may assign parentage to a party in default as long as the party was properly served notice of the proceeding (see 19-A MRS §1841 and §1842).

 The Maine Parentage Act made several significant changes to the law, including:

 - Voluntary acknowledgment of paternity.
 Filing a valid acknowledgment with the State Registrar of Vital Statistics establishes paternity.
 A signatory to an acknowledgment may rescind it within 60 days of its effective date.
 An acknowledgment’s validity may be challenged within two years of its effective date.
 In the event of “material misrepresentation or concealment,” a non-signatory may challenge an acknowledgment within two years of discovering her or his potential genetic parentage (see 19-A MRS §§1861-1873).
 The language in these statutes replaces 19-A MRS §1616.